carbon-design-system/design-system-website/src/content/getting-started/service-providers/service-providers.md

 #### Service Dashboard

 Service Dashboards are used for showing information and details of an instance that exists.
-Use the service dashboard templates in the [Carbon Design Kit](https://github.com/carbon-design-system/design-kit) as a starting point and foundation for your design.
+Use the service dashboard templates in the [Carbon design Kit](https://github.com/carbon-design-system/design-kit) as a starting point and foundation for your design.

 #### Service Configuration Pages

 Configuration pages appear when a user has clicked on a category or service from the Bluemix catalog.
-Use the service configuration templates in the [Carbon Design Kit](https://github.com/carbon-design-system/design-kit) as a starting point and foundation for your design.
+Use the service configuration templates in the [Carbon design Kit](https://github.com/carbon-design-system/design-kit) as a starting point and foundation for your design.

 When you have met the above requirements, schedule a playback with your design director to go over your work and gain approval.